danofhisword/danofhisword.github.io/_posts/2014-11-18-cucumber-groovy-sharing-steps.markdown

 <b>UPDATE</b>

-A collegue of mine also mentioned the use of the Groovy [@Field][GroovyField] annotation on your global fields, so you could see them in other step files.
+Someone also mentioned to me the use of the Groovy [@Field][GroovyField] annotation on your global fields, so you could see them in other step files.

 Probably something to use at your discretion w.r.t global state.

-I need to play with it some more, could be a simpler solution than what I have above!
+I need to play with it some more, could be a much simpler solution than what I have above for sharing!

 In shared script: